5 days SEC/SAFETY

 - Safety related to blowdown and drainage toward: flare, slops, tanks, oily water, …

 - Blinding procedures: conditions for installing blinds or spades.

 - Degassing-inerting: steam, nitrogen, water, vacuum, work permits, …

 - Entry into vessels.
 Atmosphere analysis: oxygen content explosivity, toxicity.

 - Start-up: checks, accessibility and cleanliness, line up, nitrogen-, water-, steam- or vacuum deaeration.

 - Tightness testing; commissioning and start-up.

 - Human factors.
 Safety barriers, compliance with procedure, risk of routine.

 - Employees' involvement: commitment and responsibility.

-- Available tools to improve safety: procedures risk assessment, safety meetings, accidents investigation and reporting, audits, field observations, emergency drills.
+- Available tools to improve safety: procedures, risk assessment, safety meetings, accident investigation and reporting, audits, field observations, emergency drills.